Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 PLANNING AND DEVELOPMENT

-Officials can be contacted by phone or email or can arrange a virtual Zoom or Microsoft Teams appointment with the relevant official to discuss any matters.
+Please note Town Planning, Building Control and Property Management offices are closed until further notice but officials can still be contacted by phone or email or can arrange a virtual Zoom or Microsoft Teams appointment with the relevant official to discuss any matters.

 Town Planning General enquiries: 044 801 9477